 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Physiatrist, President of Private Practice

-  In 2016, there was an estimated number of 372,400 jobs in the United States

-  for Rehabilitation Physician.
-New jobs are being produced at a rate of 11.4%

-  which is above the national average.
-The Bureau of Labor Statistics predicts

-  42,300 new jobs for Rehabilitation Physician by 2026.
-Due to new job

-  openings and attrition, there will be an average of 14,300 job openings in

-  this field each year.
+In the United States, there were 372,400 jobs for Rehabilitation Physician in 2016.
+New jobs are being produced at a rate of 11.4% which is above the national average.
+The Bureau of Labor Statistics predicts 42,300 new jobs for Rehabilitation Physician by 2026.
+Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.

-  The states with the most job growth for Rehabilitation Physician are

-  Arizona, Alaska, and Utah.
-Watch out if you plan on working in Connecticut,

-  Rhode Island, or Illinois.
-These states have the worst job growth for this

-  type of profession.
+The states with the most job growth for Rehabilitation Physician are Arizona, Alaska, and Utah.
+Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
+These states have the worst job growth for this type of profession.